• Home

 Beyond the basic veggies you can add....

-Jalapenos, Thai Chilis, just make sure you don't get it too hot & spicy to enjoy!
+• Spicy Peppers, such as wax peppers, poblanos, pasilla which are milder, or go hot and spicy with jalapenos, Thai chilis.
+Just make sure you don't get it too hot & spicy to enjoy!

 Place your selection of vegetable in your large pot

-Vegans will fill with water or vegetable stock.
-Bone broth from chicken or beef is a good stock to add.
+• Vegans will fill with water or vegetable stock.
+Bone broth from chicken or beef is a good stock to add and very good for you.
+See the Recipe Blog for making Bone Broth

 Additional Spice Combos: